-The key to edge intelligence is about how to handle deep learning models well.
-In particular, handling models well means satisfying users with the expected accuracy and latency during the inference phase [9], after the deep learning models have already been pre-trained for deployment.
+The key to edge intelligence is about how to handle DL models well.
+In particular, handling models well means satisfying users with the expected accuracy and latency during the inference phase, after the DL models have already been pretrained for deployment.
 It usually involves collaborative model inference with both edge and cloud capacities, e.g., joint edge-cloud inference.

-Different from conventional cloud-based MLaaS (i.e., Machine Learning as a Service) in which inference accuracy is regarded as the most if not only criteria for the inference performance, applications in immersive multimedia usually have multiple inference performance metrics varying over time, including 1) inference latency that determines the "liveness", 2) inference complexity that determines the energy consumption, and also 3) inference accuracy.
+Different from conventional cloud-based machine learning as a service, in which inference accuracy is regarded as the most important-if not only-criterion for the inference performance, applications in immersive multimedia usually have multiple inference performance metrics varying over time, including 1) inference latency, which determines the "liveness"; 2) inference complexity, which determines the energy consumption; and 3) inference accuracy.

-Impact of Model and Data on Inference Quality
+Impact of the Model and Data on Inference Quality

-In the edge inference setup for immersive multimedia, these metrics are actually affected by both the deep learning model (usually "customized" to fit the edge devices) and the input data (usually "compressed" to fit the network condition) for the inference tasks.
+In the edge inference setup for immersive multimedia, these metrics are actually affected by both the DL model (usually "customized" to fit the edge devices) and the input data (usually "compressed" to fit the network condition) for the inference tasks.
 Next, we present how model and data affect the inference quality, respectively.

-Impact of Model on Inference Quality When using edge intelligence in immersive multimedia applications, deep learning models are executed entirely or partially at the edge devices.
-The impact of a deep learning model on inference performance is highly affected by the model structure and training status.
+Impact of the Model on Inference Quality

+When using edge intelligence in immersive multimedia applications, DL models are executed entirely or partially at the edge devices.
+The impact of a DL model on inference performance is highly affected by the model structure and training status.
 Keeping the model deep and large enough is a common practice to have high accuracy, but it also incurs high computational costs for each inference task, leading to larger inference latency.
-Knowledge distillation, model pruning, and model quantization have thus been used to make "lightweight" model versions [10], which particularly satisfy resourcelimited edge devices.
+Knowledge distillation, model pruning, and model quantization have, thus, been used to make "lightweight" model versions, which particularly satisfy resource-limited edge devices.

-Impact of Data on Inference Quality On the other hand, in the edge intelligence for the immersive multimedia scenario, input data is also a non-negligible factor to affect the inference quality, in a sense that the input data (e.q., video stream, image, and audio) has to be uploaded or streamed from user devices to edge devices and/or cloud servers.
-The input data thus determines the upload latency by its volume and the inference accuracy by its data quality (e.g., image resolution and the inherent inference difficulty).
-Data compression strategies (e.g., JPEG) and downsampling (e.g., region crop and pixellevel downsampling) are common practices to change the input data, which all lead to the change in inference quality.
+Impact of the Data on Inference Quality

+On the other hand, in the edge intelligence for the immersive multimedia scenario, input data are also a nonnegligible factor that affects the inference quality, in the sense that the input data (e.g., video stream, image, and audio) have to be uploaded or streamed from user devices to edge devices and/or cloud servers.
+The input data, thus, determine the upload latency by the volume and the inference accuracy by the data quality (e.g., image resolution and the inherent inference difficulty).
+Data compression strategies (e.g., JPEG) and downsampling (e.g., region crop and pixel-level downsampling) are common practices to change the input data, which all lead to a change in the inference quality.

-In our study, we have particularly investigated the impact of both the lightweight model versions and the different compressions of the input data on the inference performance.
-In Figure 3, we plot the impact of model pruning and quantization on the inference accuracy: the x-axis represents the different data versions (larger x indicates smaller input data size), and the y-axis represents the different model versions (larger y indicates smaller model complexity and size).
+In our study, we particularly investigated the impacts of both the lightweight model versions and the different compressions of the input data on the inference performance.
+In Figure 3, we plot the impact of model pruning and quantization on the inference accuracy: the x-axis represents the different data versions (a larger x indicates a smaller input data size), and the y-axis represents the different model versions (a larger y indicates a smaller model complexity and size).
 Each curve represents the same accuracy achieved with different model and data configurations.
-In Figure 3(a)(b), we have the impact of varying model pruning and quantization with input images compressed with different JPEG quality levels; While in Figure 3(c)(d), we have the impact of varying model pruning and quantization with input images compressed by different downsamplings.
-Our insights for changing models and input data for edge intelligence are as follows.
+In Figure 3(a) and (b), we have the impact of varying model pruning and quantization with input images compressed with different JPEG quality levels, while, in Figure 3(c) and (d), we have the impact of varying model pruning and quantization with input images compressed by different downsamplings.
+Our insights for changing models and input data for edge intelligence are as follows: